Alaska: Kenai Ecology Explorer For Students

 Come to Alaska for an educational tour that combines our wild classroom with science, ecology, and conservation!
-Experience fun outdoor adventures like kayaking, camping, hiking, and river rafting.
+Experience fun outdoor adventures like kayaking, camping, and hiking.

-Alaska Explorer is a student group travel adventure to Alaska for high school and middle school students.
+Alaska Student Explorer is a student group travel adventure to Alaska for high school and middle school students.
 This wild and immersive experience designed to get you up close to the real Alaska.
 Located 3 hours south of Anchorage, our classroom is on breathtaking trails, along wild ocean habitats, and is among open spaces.
 Your home for the week is Kenai Peninsula.
 It is a microcosm of Alaska featuring dramatic mountains and glaciers, rugged coastline, lush spruce and hemlock forest and tens of thousands of lakes populated with birds and wildlife.

 You don’t have to be an athlete to do this trip, but participants should be active (or get active) before the start of the trip.
 Our days are spent exploring off-the-beaten-path places on the Kenai to access natural areas not accessible to tour bus crowds.
 Exciting activities like sea kayaking, river rafting, whale watching, camping, and hiking will get you up close and personal with life in Alaska.

-This trip consists of 1 nights in a hostel in Anchorage, 3 nights tent camping, and 2 nights in dorm-style cabins.
+This trip consists of 1 nights in a hotel in Anchorage, 3 nights tent camping, and 2 nights in dorm-style cabins.
 Camping equipment is provided.
 We stay in organized camp grounds that have a kitchen area with picnic tables and fire ring.
 There are pit toilets for bathroom facilities.
 Showers are available, and we take advantage of them while in Seward at the end of the day’s activities.
-Despite the fact that you will be camping, you will be well cared for by your guides who are awesome cooks!

-- A 6 hour boat trip into the Kenai Fjords to see calving tidewater glaciers, whales, sea lions, and marine birds.
+- A 6-hour boat trip into the wild Kenai Fjords to see calving tidewater glaciers, whales, sea lions, and marine birds.

 Seward Boat Harbor

 Mt.
 Marathon Jeep trail